Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - `GrantConnection.Client.Peer`
 - `GrantConnection.Service.Peer`
+- `GrantPublication.Directory.Peer`
+- `GrantPublication.Service.Peer`

 The subject serial number of the Peer offering the signature **MUST** match the subject serial number of the X.509 certificate containing the public key used to create the signature.

 #### Contract verification

-When receiving a contract the Peer **MUST** validate that the hash of the contract matches the hashes in the Peer signatures.
+When receiving a Contract the Peer **MUST** validate that the hash of the contract proposal matches the contract proposal hash in each Peer signature.

 #### Providing X.509 certificates